LucianoAdonis/lucianoadonis.github.io/pages/confluence-chapter-1.md

 From left to right:
 1. This first section will allow you to include rows, by default when you add a new one, this will be placed below the one that you are currently placed.
 2. This section will allow you to set the distribution of the section row.

+### Cloud Differences

+The base layout doesn't cover the entire page but applies to just one section, and you can add more as needed.
+The options remain the same, though it's likely designed this way to be more responsive.

 <br>